-Are you planning a company-wide meeting where a bunch of employees who usually don’t work together will be in the same room?
-If so, you’ll probably want to be aware of at least a few icebreaker games so your employees can get to know each other quickly.
+Are you planning a company-wide meeting where a bunch of employees who don’t usually work together, will be in the same room or chat?
+If so, you’ll probably want to have a few five-minute team-building activities and icebreaker games up your sleeve for some quality team bonding.

 Print out a map of the world.
 Give everyone a thumbtack and have them stick it in the map to show where they were born.

-Write a bunch of famous people and names of cities on the back of index cards.
+Write a bunch of names of famous people and cities on the back of index cards or sheets of paper.
 When someone enters the room, tape a card to their back.
 The goal is to ask questions to figure out what’s on your back.

 Have each member of the group introduce themselves by saying their name backward.
 Everyone else has to try to figure out what their name is.